cchanzl/Lock-Screen/_posts/2020-06-19-Setting-up-Python-dashboard.md

 The first few steps up to step 2 should not take too long.
 I had some difficulty with creating a virtual environment as the path was not found.
 But a quick google search did the trick.

 For step 3, you need to be careful when creating Procfile.
 As highlighted in <a href="https://devcenter.heroku.com/articles/procfile"> Heroku's documentation </a>, the Procfile is always a simple text file that is named Procfile without a file extension.
-For example, Procfile.txt is not valid.
+For example, `Procfile.txt` is not valid.
 I made the simple mistake of creating a text file and simply naming it as required.
 If you are having difficulty, feel free to take a copy of the Procfile i used from my repo.

-Another misstep i made was when creating "requirements.txt".
+Another misstep i made was when creating `requirements.txt`.
 This can be created easily through the Python terminal in Pycharm.
 What you need to remember is to update this file when you add packages in your source code, especially when you update your dashboard with new graphs.

 By the end of this step, you would have created a free Heroku account and am able to now view/embed the sample dashboard on your site.

 <b> Step 2: Customising the layout of your dashboard </b>
 <br>

 This step is where you prescribe a format for your dashboard.
-For this, I relied heavily on the steps <a href="https://www.statworx.com/at/blog/how-to-build-a-dashboard-in-python-plotly-dash-step-by-step-tutorial/"> in this tutorial. </a> Without changing the key portion of the code which enables deployment to Heroku and focussing the changes on <span style="background-color: #D3D3D3">app.layout</span>, i was able to deploy the dashboard in this tutorial instead of the example in step 1.
+For this, I relied heavily on the steps <a href="https://www.statworx.com/at/blog/how-to-build-a-dashboard-in-python-plotly-dash-step-by-step-tutorial/"> in this tutorial. </a> Without changing the key portion of the code which enables deployment to Heroku and focussing the changes on `app.layout`, i was able to deploy the dashboard in this tutorial instead of the example in step 1.

 The reason for this is that the source code for the dashboard in this tutorial is scalable.
 This lets me make subsequent changes suited to my preference.
 For example, i can now update the CSS such that the background of the dashboard is white and change the layout to be a single column (or really any other layout).